snehakarada/learnings/object-learnings.md

   - Keys - string
   - Values - anything - string, number, boolean, arrays, objects How to access the attributes?
-  - by keys  - with square bracket - object["key]
+  - by keys  - with square bracket - object["key"]
               - with . - object.key
 Not defined Vs undefined
 Not defined - variable is not defined